Average read time: 5 minutes

 We signed the Glasgow Declaration for Fair Water Footprints at the UN Climate Change Conference, COP26.
 Together with Water Witness, CDP and several national governments, we’re calling for businesses, governments, civil society and other partners to set policies and incentives which encourage more responsible use of water and increase the resilience of local communities by 2030.

 We’re aiming to make our product formulations biodegradable by 2030, to protect water resources.
 Biodegradability is a natural process where micro-organisms break down ingredients into their simple building blocks such as carbon dioxide, water and salts, without harming ecosystems.

 We’re focusing on the products that are generally washed off after use in people’s homes.
 These include laundry, household cleaning, skin cleansing, oral care and hair care products.
-Today, most of our ingredients in our Home Care, Beauty & Wellbeing and Personal Care portfolios are biodegradable.
+Today, most of our ingredients in our Home Care and Beauty & Personal Care portfolios are biodegradable.
 We’re focusing on the ingredients that aren’t yet biodegradable and looking for alternatives that break down easily and quickly after use without compromising our products’ performance.